ajv-validator/ajv-keywords/README.md

 The keyword should be added on the object level.
 Its value should be an object with each property corresponding to a property name, in the same way as in standard `properties` keyword.
 The value of each property can be:

-- an identifier of default function (a string)
+- an identifier of dynamic default function (a string)
 - an object with properties `func` (an identifier) and `args` (an object with parameters that will be passed to this function during schema compilation - see examples).

-The properties used in `dynamicDefaults` should not be added to `required` keyword (or validation will fail), because unlike `default` this keyword is processed after validation.
+The properties used in `dynamicDefaults` should not be added to `required` keyword in the same schema (or validation will fail), because unlike `default` this keyword is processed after validation.

 There are several predefined dynamic default functions: